TeamIngrid/ProjectMem/docs/examples/keep_in_touch.md

 ![](../../assets/images/examples/keep_in_touch/add_new_record_2.png)

-You can view all the events by click on “sister Jesse”
+You can view all the events by click on “sister Jesse”.

 ![](../../assets/images/examples/keep_in_touch/record_log_for_sister_jesse.png)